TorrensJoaquin/FFT_AsAFormula/README.md

 ## *ATENTION*

-- The Time Data should be in seconds and both columns should be sorted in function of the time.
+- The Time Data should be in seconds, days or the common date format of Excel, and both columns should be sorted in function of the time.
 Both ascending and descending sorts are allowed.
   If you want to use a Time Column with a Date format.
 A date format is made of days, not seconds.
 You can find an adaptation for this purpose in PerformAFFTDateFormat.
 - The sampling rate should be constant or as constant as possible.
 - This is a matritial formula.
 This formula should be accepted with "Control + Shift + Enter"